Scroll to content

 Summer is always very busy with the Shiremoor District Annual Children's Treat, which is a fun event for the children and families living around the area.
 It involves local schools taking part in a number of events, such as the Boys and Girls Football, High 5 Netball, Flat Races, Dancing Displays and an inter-school Art Competition.
 We have a very good track record in the Art Competition.

+We work with local businesses and establishments, forging educational relationships with key members of the community to the benefit of our children.
 Over the years a number of children and staff have taken part in the Greggs Children Cancer Run.
-In 2016, we also joined with other local schools to take part in the Rainbow Run at the Rising Sun Country Park.
-In the past, we have raised food parcels and donated them to The People's Kitchen and The Bay Foodbank, to support it in its good work, providing meals to those less advantaged in society.
-Last academic year, we formed links with North East Homeless and raised money, food and clothes donations as well as receiving visits from the people who work there and have experienced homelessness themselves.
+In the past, we have raised food parcels and donated them to The People's Kitchen, The Bay Foodbank and other foodbanks, to support with their good work, providing meals to those less advantaged in society.
+We regularly hold fundraising events and donate money, food and clothes to chosen charities.

 Traditionally, at Christmas, we visit our older community friends in Eccles Grange, the local supported housing provision for the elderly.
 They sang a selection of Christmas carols, and donated gifts and cards to the residents.